secretstartups/handbook/content/job-families/product/product-manager/index.md

 ### Search

-We're looking for a product manager to make finding anything in the one DevOps Platform easy and delightful in GitLab.
-Your goals are to improve the overall search experience within GitLab, including defining the future of code search within GitLab.
-You'll ensure the solution can scale from small self-managed instances to GitLab.com.
+We're looking for a product manager to make finding anything in the one DevOps Platform easy and delightful.
+Your goals are to improve the overall search experience within GitLab, across all of the content within our single application.
+You'll ensure the solution can scale from small self-managed instances to large deployments like GitLab.com.
+An ideal candidate has a proven track record of delivering great search experiences at scale, and is familiar with the rapidly changing landscape of recommendation and search systems.

 #### Requirements

 - Strong understanding of search engines, algorithms, and workflows
-- Excellent communication skills and the ability to translate complex requirements into actionable iterations
+- Excellent communication skills and the ability to translate complex requirements into actionable iterationsn
-- Familiarity with Search workflows, and helping users find what they are looking for
+- An ability to define and analyze key metrics to inform product direction
 - Experience with code search is a plus
-- Direct Elasticsearch experience is a plus
+- Experience with utilizing machine learning to improve the search experience is a plus

 ### Geo